 - 100 g chorizo sausage sliced into thin discs

 - 1 tsp mustard powder

 - Good grating of nutmeg about 20 scratches on your plane or grater will do

 - 250 ml water

-- 2 tbsp jalapeño, finely chopped (adjust to your heat preference)
+- 2 tbsp jalapeño adjust to your heat preference, finely chopped

-- Set the Instant Pot to sauteé mode and add the chorizo.
-Stir frequently until they release their oil and there is no pearly white fat remaining.
+Set the Instant Pot to Sauté mode and add the chorizo.
+Stir frequently until it releases its oil and there is no pearly white fat remaining.
 This should take a couple of minutes.
 If there is lots of oil, spoon it away - you only need about 1 tbsp worth.

-- Turn off the sauté function and add the macaroni, mustard, nutmeg and water and give it a good stir.
+Turn off Sauté and add the macaroni, mustard, nutmeg and water and give it a good stir.
 Set the Instant Pot to manual mode and adjust the time to 4 mins.
 Put the lid on and set the vent to "Sealing".

-- When the cooking cycle has finished, do a Quick Pressure Release.
+When the cooking cycle has finished, do a Quick Pressure Release (QPR).
 There should be little or no excess water left and the pasta will be fully cooked.
 Press cancel and the Instant Pot will remain in Keep Warm whilst you finish the mac & cheese.